brianshumate/vaultron/README.md

 You can follow along from the [Your First Secret](https://www.vaultproject.io/intro/getting-started/first-secret.html) page onward after initializing, unsealing, and authenticating with the root token.

-Speaking of which, here are some things you can do after Vaultron is formed:
+Here are some other things you can do after Vaultron is formed:

-1. Initialize Vault with `vault init`
+1. Initialize Vault with `vault operator init`
-2. Unseal Vault with `vault unseal` using 3 of the 5 unseal keys presented when you initialized Vault
+2. Unseal Vault with `vault operator unseal` using 3 of the 5 unseal keys presented when you initialized Vault
 3. Authenticate to Vault with the initial root token presented during initialization
 4. Use your local `consul` and `vault` binaries in CLI mode to interact with Vault servers
 5. Use the Vault web UI at [https://localhost:8200](https://localhost:8200)